 Millions of people are targeted by scammers every year and some victims can lose thousands of pounds.
 Older people are often targeted by scammers.
-Read our guide, or share it with elderly relatives, to help you keep one step ahead of the scammers.
+Read our guide, or share it with your relatives and friends, to help you keep one step ahead of the scammers.

 On this page you can find information on: